droptica/docker-console/README.rst

 - test-parallel:
     This command runs test in parallel mode.
 Tests are splitted into groups.
     Split is done either by files or by single tests.
-Then,each of generated group is executed in separate container.
+Then, each of generated group is executed in separate docker container.
     After all, tests results are merged into single reports files (HTML and XML).

     |